-At a press conference on 1 April 1973 Lennon and Ono announced the birth of Nutopia, a conceptual country.
+The conceptual country Nutopia had been announced by Lennon and Ono in a press release issued on 1 April 1973, and at a press conference the following day.
 The name was inspired by Thomas Moore's book Utopia, published in 1516, which translated from modern Latin meant 'no place'.

 Nutopia too had no place, symbolised by a white flag, and the national anthem was without sound.
 The six-line 'Declaration of Nutopia' was printed on the inner sleeve for Mind Games, signed by Lennon and Ono:

 We announce the birth of a conceptual country, NUTOPIA.